 Galaxy Formation & Evolution and Reionization

-My main research interests lie in galaxy formation and evolution, in particular the observational study of galaxies in the early universe (z > 7).
+One of my main research interests lies in galaxy formation and evolution, in particular the observational study of galaxies in the early universe (z > 7).
 A lot of my work has involved designing, undertaking and analysing follow-up spectroscopic surveys of high-redshift candidate galaxies.

 At such high redshifts, a particularly useful emission line is Lyman alpha.
 This emission line can be used to gain a lot of information about these objects, including confirmation of their redshift.